 I am currently a Harold W. Dodds Fellow and PhD candidate in the Interdepartmental Program in Classical Philosophy at Princeton University.
 I grew up in western Montana, and received my Bachelor's degree in Philosophy and Classics from the University of Montana.
 For the 2017-2018 academic year I am a visiting member of the Philosophy, Science and the Sciences research training group at Humboldt-Universität zu Berlin.

 In addition to my research in classical philosophy, I have strong interests in contemporary ethics generally and in environmental ethics in particular.
-Within environmental ethics, I work on questions about intrinsic value in nature, the metaphysical status and value of species and ecosystems, the relationship between environmental ethics and more traditional branches of ethical inquiry, and climate change ethics.
+Within environmental ethics, I work on questions about intrinsic value in nature, the value of species and ecosystems, the relationship between environmental ethics and more traditional branches of ethical inquiry, and climate change ethics.